TeamNexile/jk-workshop-docs/level-making/audio.md

    ![Multiple]({{site.baseurl}}/images/level-making/audio/audio_ambiencesave_multiple.png)

-### Replacing music or ambience (without Worldsmith)
+### Replacing music or ambience

-To replace your musical piece's audio (if it has the same name), all you need to do is replace the packed audio file found in `audio/background`.
+To replace your musical piece's audio (if it has the same name), you need to replace the packed audio file found in `audio/background`.

 If your file has a different name, you will need to:
 1. Move your new audio packed XNB file in `audio/background`.